 Finding effective solutions to different health problems is one of our greatest challenges.
 How close are we to finding a cure for cancer?
 What's the best way to treat diabetes and asthma?
-You'll be introduced to disciplines Course Code: EDL029 such as toxicology, clinical medicine, and biotechnology.
-Understanding the value of diagnostics and research can lead to better identification and treatment of many diseases, and by learning all the pertinent information and terminology you can discover how this amazing field will contribute to the betterment of human life in through various methods, including proper hygiene, sanitation, and nutrition.
-Explore the role of worldwide current and future technologies and the ethics and governance of health on a global scale, and discover unique career opportunities you can pursue to make a difference.
+You'll be introduced to disciplines such as toxicology, clinical medicine, and biotechnology.
+Understanding the value of diagnostics and research can lead to better identification and treatment of many diseases, and by learning all the pertinent information and terminology you can discover how this amazing field will contribute to the betterment of human life in our future.